ryanflannery/oxbar/README.md

 See the [TODO](TODO) file for various TODO's present throughout the code.

 In addition, more long-term stuff I'd like to do, by my priority...
+* big refactor: make all widgets 100% config-driven...
+Basically, eliminate the need for individual widget code in `widgets/` entirely, and make them all configurable via a simple syntax.
+I know how to do most of this, and easily from a configuration standpoint, but not all.
+My current thoughts would make the configuration too verbose/lengthy, and impractical.
+Chew on this more, I will...
 * gui: icons in the display could help condense it further
 * stats: add collector for hw.sensors & a related widget
 * stats: add a weather component...i like weather